Ballinderreen GAA

 Ballinderreen GAA is a Gaelic Athletic Association club based in Ballinderreen, County Galway, Ireland.
 The club was founded in 1884.
 The parish already was deeply rooted in hurling before the foundation of the GAA.

 The club is situated in South Galway, in the parish of Ballinderreen.
-The club has produced many fine hurlers throughout the years, many of whom have gone on to win All Ireland Medals with Galway.
+The club has produced a number of inter-county hurlers throughout the years, several of whom have gone on to win All Ireland medals with Galway.

 History

-The Club has little success in terms of senior championship silverware, but it has been very successful in juvenile age groups, winning many underage championships.
+The club has little success in terms of senior championship silverware, but it has been successful in juvenile age groups, winning several underage championships.